 All waiver services are performed in the participant's home or accompanying the participant in community activities.
-RN Service Coordinators make monthly contact with the participant and/or responsible party as well as a face-to-face visit every three months.
-DSDS staff reviews documentation in the participant's file, specifically reviewing for unauthorized restraint and seclusion.
-Possible inappropriate restrictive interventions will be documented and reported to APS at DHSS if abuse, neglect and exploitation is suspected.
+Bureau of Special Health Care Needs (SHCN) staff make monthly contact with the participant and/or responsible party as well as a face-to-face visit every three months.
+SHCN staff reviews documentation in the participant's file, specifically reviewing for unauthorized restraint and seclusion.
+Possible inappropriate restrictive interventions will be documented and reported to the Central Registry Unit at DHSS if abuse, neglect and exploitation is suspected.

-- The use of restrictive interventions is permitted during the course of the delivery of waiver services Complete Items G-2-b-i and G-2-b-ii. - i.
+The use of restrictive interventions is permitted during the course of the delivery of waiver services Complete Items G-2-b-i and G-2-b-ii.

+i.
 Safeguards Concerning the Use of Restrictive Interventions.
 Specify the safeguards that the state has in effect concerning the use of interventions that restrict participant movement, participant access to other individuals, locations or activities, restrict participant rights or employ aversive methods (not including restraints or seclusion) to modify behavior.
-State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency. - ii.
+State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency.

+ii.
 State Oversight Responsibility.
 Specify the state agency (or agencies) responsible for monitoring and overseeing the use of restrictive interventions and how this oversight is conducted and its frequency: